 As The Canadian Anti-Hate Network pointed out in their statement on the matter, Proud Boys Canada First, a breakaway group of the Canadian Proud Boys, are actually more extreme than Canadian Proud Boys.
 As half of Canadian Antifascist Twitter pointed out, both Northern Order and Soldiers of Odin are generally considered to be larger terror threats in Canada.

-If the NDP and North99 – an advocacy group accused of using past petitions to gather voter data – were serious about dedicating their efforts to fighting white fascists groups by labelling them as terrorists they might have wanted to talk about designating Northern Order and Soldiers of Odin first and foremost.
+If the NDP and North99 – an advocacy group accused of using past petitions to gather voter data – were serious about dedicating their efforts to fighting white fascist groups by labelling them as terrorists they might have wanted to talk about designating Northern Order and Soldiers of Odin first and foremost.

 Since both cited the Proud Boys instead, one might guess that the real goal was to score political points by demonizing a hate group that’s more of a household name, not to mention one that’s really much easier to combat in its current state.
 The Proud Boys are less likely to carry out terror attacks than several other white fascist groups active in Canada.
 This is true regardless of whether or not Canada declares them a terrorist organization.
 The only difference is who people might credit for their potential silence.